-Nicola Clark, 43, from Burnham-on-Crouch first started having absence seizures around 10 years ago when she was a busy single parent to her young daughter, Millie.
+Nicola Clark, 43, from Essex first started having absence seizures around 10 years ago when she was a busy single parent to her young daughter, Millie.
 She had to plan her schedule around when she thought a seizure may happen, which usually occurred in the afternoons.

 However, the seizures, which were mainly absence seizures, soon became more frequent and started taking place a couple of times a week and she began fainting too.
 These symptoms often happened when Nicola was travelling to and from her job in IT for a London firm and fellow commuters had to help her either on the train or when she was walking home.

 Nicola said: “Managing work, single parenting and what would be revealed as a brain tumour all at the same time was a difficult challenge.
 I would try and get as much done in a morning so I could be on time to collect Millie from nursery and get back home before a seizure happened.

 “Without a doubt, the hardest part was juggling everything by myself, especially when my episodes of fainting and seizures were increasing.
 I am really so grateful to the people who helped me and I would love to be able to thank them - if only I could remember what they all looked like.

 I originally put all these symptoms down to the stressful events which were happening in my life at the time.
 When people started to ask me if I was OK, I would just make light of it and explain it away as if it was nothing to worry about.